ramen-dev/charturl-api-docs/source/includes/_setup.md

 ### Template Level Configurations

 In a template you can add all the code to define how your chart will look.
-You will need to create a new template for each unique chart you want to create.
+You will need to create a new template for each different chart you want to create.

 ![Config options](https://www.evernote.com/l/AgX_PwqrupBH6ZdaUxUQbABqYfO-Oh2W3HkB/image.png)